 How is a breathing disorder diagnosed?

 Bronchoscopy: A bronchoscopy allows the physician to view the entire trachea (windpipe) down to the carina (the ridge separating the openings of the right and left main bronchi leading to the lungs).
-Bronchoscopies are performed using a flexible endoscope (similar to the one described in “flexible videostroboscopy” above) that is slightly longer.
-Bronchoscopies can be performed while a patient is awake and are typically done in that manner unless a patient objects.
-A patient is numbed with topical anesthetic so he/she does not feel the scope entering the airway.
-The procedure takes around 5 minutes.
+Bronchoscopies are performed using a flexible endoscope (similar to the one described in “flexible laryngoscopy” above) that is slightly longer.
+At the Institute, bronchoscopies are typically performed comfortably in the office while a patient is awake, unless a patient objects.
+A patient is numbed with topical anesthetic so he/she does not feel the scope entering the airway and there is no gagging or choking.
+The procedure takes approximately 5 minutes.